Will This Be The Moment Of Reckoning On Race That Lasts?

 We stand now at a moment of pause and amazement.
 So much has taken place in two weeks.
 What will the long-term effects be?

 Many of the changes taking place, while notable and even newsworthy, can be said to be more symbolic than real.
 A renamed Fort Bragg will not raise wages for blacks in North Carolina or enhance their voting power.
-Renaming a boulevard for Martin Luther King Jr., or a park for Malcolm X, will not lessen the chances of police violence targeting the people who use that street or park.
+Renaming a boulevard for Martin Luther King Jr. or a park for Malcolm X will not lessen the chances of police violence targeting the people who use that street or park.

 That said, it is undeniable that names and flags are symbols that convey historical values.
 These symbols meant approval to people when they were created, and they convey much of that same meaning now.